Wānanga and Training Courses

 Māori Leadership Wānanga provide Māori key building blocks to establish a foundation for leadership.
 The program is delivered in five wānanga, based in Māori cultural paradigms and utilises Māori derived beliefs, values and practice.

-Tania Tito Edge and Kerri Butler are the key contacts for this training.
+Kerri Butler is the key contact for this training.

 For further information, contact Kerri.Butler@terauora.com